itsnotaboutthecell/Power-BI-Sessions/ALM Toolkit In An Hour/README.md

 1. Within the Connections dialog box confirm the following and press **OK** when complete.
     1. **Source** is the Power BI Desktop file Sales Demo that is currently open.
     2. Within the **Target** select **File** and navigate to the downloaded **Sales Demo.pbit**
-2. Navigate to the **Home** tab and select the **Select Actions** and the **Hide Skip Objects with Same Definition** option.

 ### Power BI Desktop
-1. Navigate to File,  the Sales Demo (PBIX) file, navigate to the External Tools ribbon in Power BI Desktop and select ALM Toolkit.
-2. Disable Auto time intelligence
+1. Navigate to File, Options and Settings, Options and the **CURRENT FILE** sections **Data Load** properties and disable **Auto date/time**.

 ### ALM Toolkit
-1. Press Compare
+1. Press Compare and confirm the following remain unchanged.
     1. **Source** is the Power BI Desktop file Sales Demo that is currently open.
     2. Within the **Target** select **File** and navigate to the downloaded **Sales Demo.pbit**
 2. Navigate to the **Home** tab and select the **Select Actions** and the **Hide Skip Objects with Same Definition** option.
+3. Select the row containing the Table object named **Calendar** to compare the differences.

+# Actions

 ### Available Actions
 Create